Interacting Bose gas across a narrow Feshbach resonance: Introduction

-However, one should note that the validity of expansion (\ref{LHYwide}) does not only require the low density condition $n^{1/3}a_s\ll1$, but also relies on the fact that the two-body scattering process is fully determined by a single parameter $a_s$.
-For quantum gases close to a Feshbach resonance, while the second condition is usually full filled for a wide Feshbach resonance, it may break down for a very narrow resonance.
-As shown in several previous works , for a Feshbach resonance the two-body scattering amplitude is generally determined by an energy dependent scattering length $a_s(E)=a_{bg}(1+\frac{\alpha_r^2}{g_r(E-\nu_r)})$ where $E$ is the total energy of the two particle under collision in the center of mass frame \cite{FR,narrowFR,narrowFR1,narrowFR2}.
-Across a wide resonance, the energy dependence in $a_s(E)$ can be safely neglected and one has $a_s(E)\simeq a_s(0)$.
-In contrast, for a narrow resonance $a_s(E)$ has very sensitive dependence on $E$ and thus the full functional form must be taken into account \cite{narrowFR,narrowFR1,narrowFR2}.
+However, one should note that the validity of expansion (\ref{LHYwide}) does not only require the low-density condition $n^{1/3}a_s\ll1$ but also relies on the fact that the two-body scattering process is fully determined by a single parameter $a_s$.
+For quantum gases close to a Feshbach resonance, while the second condition is usually fulfilled for a broad Feshbach resonance, it may break down for a very narrow resonance \cite{FiniteRange1,FiniteRange2,FiniteRangeGP1,FiniteRangeGP2,FiniteRangeGP3,FiniteRangeField1,FiniteRangeField2}.
+As shown in several previous works, near a Feshbach resonance, the two-body scattering amplitude is generally determined by an energy-dependent scattering length $a_s(E)=a_{bg}[1+\alpha_r^2g_r^{-1}/(E-\nu_r)]$ where $E$ is the total energy of the two particles under collision in the center of mass frame \cite{FR,narrowFR,narrowFR1,narrowFR2}.
+Across a broad resonance, the energy dependence in $a_s(E)$ can be safely neglected and one has $a_s(E)\simeq a_s(0)$.
+In contrast, for a narrow resonance $a_s(E)$ has a very sensitive dependence on $E$ and thus the full functional form must be taken into account \cite{narrowFR,narrowFR1,narrowFR2,narrowFR3,narrowFR4}.